 There’s tremendous peace of mind in knowing that exceptional concussion treatment expertise and proven rehabilitative therapies are right here, close to home, at the Dr. Robert C. Cantu Concussion Center in Concord, Massachusetts.

 A team approach to care

-The Dr. Robert C. Cantu Concussion Center staff includes adult and pediatric neurologists, nurse practitioners, neuropsychologists, and physical, occupational and speech therapists—all working collaboratively to help patients return to their pre-injury level of functioning.
+The Dr. Robert C. Cantu Concussion Center staff includes neurologists, nurse practitioners, and neuropsychologists, as well as physical, occupational and speech therapists — all working collaboratively to help patients return to their pre-injury level of functioning.

 Each patient is evaluated to assess the severity of their injury.
 This includes a comprehensive medical history, with an emphasis on current concussion symptoms, conditions that may affect recovery, concussion history, and a complete neurological exam.
-A board-certified pediatric neurologist is available to asses patients who are under the age of 21.
 When indicated, further testing may be performed, such as brain MRI, blood tests and neuropsychological testing.

 Individualized treatment plans

 The team at the Dr. Robert C. Cantu Concussion Center develops individualized treatment plans for patients that include: